-On August 31st, 1972, the strike committees of the North Wales building workers’ met in the upstairs room of the Bull and Stirrup in Chester.
+On August 31st, 1972, the strike committees of the North Wales building workers’ met in the upstairs room of the Bull and Stirrup public house in Chester, Cheshire.

 This was to be a fateful day for these men.
 They would go on to be the victims of one of the worst miscarriages of justice seen in Britain since the days of the Tolpuddle Martyrs.

 They would be vilified and hounded by parts of the press, criminally convicted as a deterrent to strikers, and then abandoned by their own union leaders and the TUC.

 Six of them would go to prison and one of these would die later as a result of the treatment he received while incarcerated.

 The strike had begun in June 1972 on selected major building sites, the first of these being Marks and Spencers in Liverpool.
 Pressure from the rank and file soon forced the Union of Construction Allied Trades and Technicians (UCATT) and the Transport and General Workers Union (TGWU) to call all their members out.

 The strikers wanted a 35-hour week, a national minimum wage and an end to ‘The Lump’, a system of paying workers illegally, cash in hand, which undermines union organisation and safety.

 In the Bull and Stirrup, so Ricky Tomlinson says, the strike committees: